-To strengthen the compliance towards Shariah, the Bank has continuously instilled a Shariah-compliance culture by adopting a holistic top-down approach within the organisation.
+To strengthen the compliance towards Shariah, the Bank has continuously instilled a Shariah compliance culture by adopting a holistic top-down approach within the organisation.
 At the apex, the Bank set an appropriate 'tone from the top', where the Board and Shariah Committee play their oversight role on the Shariah governance in the Bank.
-The Bank also held Board and Shariah Committee engagement sessions which serve as a platform for effective communication between Board, Shariah Committee and Senior management on oversight over Shariah governance.
+The Bank also held Board and Shariah Committee engagement sessions or Joint Board meeting between Board of Directors and Board Shariah Committee which serve as a platform for effective communication between Board, Shariah Committee and Senior management on oversight over Shariah governance.

 The Bank also continues capacity building programmes to inculcate strong Shariah knowledge within the Bank.
-The Bank has supported CIMB Islamic and CIMB Bank staff to enrol in relevant certification programmes such as Associate Qualification in Islamic Finance ("AQIF"), Certified Shariah Auditor and Advisor ("CSAA"), Certified Shariah Advisor ("CSA") and many more.
-On top of that, the Bank conducted a session by representative for the Board Shariah Committee with all staff on the Bank where the Board Shariah Committee Member shared about the theme around embracing Shariah-compliance culture.
+The Bank has supported CIMB Islamic and CIMB Bank staff to enroll in relevant certification programmes such as Intermediate Qualification in Islamic Finance (IQIF), Certified Professional Shariah Auditor (CPSA), Certified Shariah Advisor (CSA) and others.
+The Bank had conducted training session by representative from the Board Shariah Committee with all staff where the Board Shariah Committee Member shared about the theme around embracing Shariah-compliance culture, Islamic Social finance etc. In addition, Chairman Board Shariah Committee also visited one of CIMB branches to promote Shariah-compliance culture among the frontline staff.